apache/activemq-website/src/components/classic/documentation/failover-transport-reference.md

 ##### Configuring Nested URI Options.

-**From ActiveMQ Classic 5.9**: common URI options can be configured by appending them to the query string of the failover URI where each common URI option has the prefix: `nested.`
+**From ActiveMQ 5.9**: common URI options can be configured by appending them to the query string of the failover URI where each common URI option has the prefix: `nested.`

 Example - instead of doing this:
 ```